 Lexpert/American Lawyer’s Guide to the Leading 500 Lawyers in Canada—Leading lawyer in international commercial arbitration

-The Canadian Legal Lexpert Directory—Leading lawyer in international commercial arbitration, Indigenous, litigation-regulatory & public law and corporate commercial law
+The Canadian Legal Lexpert Directory—Leading lawyer in international commercial arbitration, aboriginal law, litigation-regulatory & public law and corporate commercial law

 Lexpert’s Guide to the Leading US/Canada Cross-border Litigation Lawyers in Canada—Leading lawyer in international commercial arbitration